inviqa/harness-base-node/UPGRADE.md

 #### Minimal Build

-Jenkins now performs a minimal build with the `console` docker image and no supporting services, to allow faster feedback for linting or unit test issues.
+Jenkins now performs a minimal build with the `node` docker image and no supporting services, to allow faster feedback for linting or unit test issues.
 If this minimal build passes, Jenkins will launch a full build to run integration tests.